johnpcarter/c8yPhilipsHueAgent/README.md

 You will need to set the bootstrap credentials or set the c8y user in your local environment.

-From your local environment, run the service '' and either provide your own credentials via the C8Y_TENANT, C8Y_USER and C8Y_PASSWORD inputs or you want to use the app credential provide the C8Y_BOOSTRAP_TENANT, C8Y_BOOTSTRAP_USER and C8Y_BOOTSTRAP_PASSWORD inputs.
+From your local environment, run the service '' and either provide your own credentials via the C8Y_TENANT, C8Y_USER and C8Y_PASSWORD inputs or you want to use the app credential provide the 'C8Y_BOOSTRAP_TENANT', 'C8Y_BOOTSTRAP_USER' and 'C8Y_BOOTSTRAP_PASSWORD' inputs.

-If you want to run the docker image indepenently then set the following envioronment variables when starting up the container
+If you want to run the docker image independently then set the following environment variables when starting up the container

-*-e C8Y_BOOTSTRAP_TENANT='*'*
+*-e C8Y_BOOTSTRAP_TENANT=''*
-*-e C8Y_BOOTSTRAP_USER*
+*-e C8Y_BOOTSTRAP_USER=''*
-*-e C8Y_BOOTSTRAP_PASSWORD*
+*-e C8Y_BOOTSTRAP_PASSWORD=''*

 You can obtain your bootstrap credentials via the following api call

 *$ curl "https://<TENTANT_NAME>.cumulocity.com/application/applications/<APP_ID>/bootstrapUser" \
  -u '<YOUR USER>:<YOUR PASSWORD>'*

 **Remote authentication required by Philips Hue**

- You will need to use the following settings to obtain an oauth 2.0 token for your Hue bridge.
+ You will need to use the following settings to obtain an OAuth 2.0 token for your Hue bridge.

  *authorization: https://api.meethue.com/oauth2/auth?appid=cumulocity_device_manager&deviceid=c8y&device_name=c8y&response_type=code*